pwlodek/ECommerce.Microservices/README.md

 You can launch the sample locally on Docker, on a local Docker Swarm, or Azure.

 ### Local Docker environment
-Since it is a backend composed of multiple microservices, we have to archestrate the entire app.
+Since the backend is composed of multiple microservices, we have to archestrate the entire app.
 The easies is to use docker compose.
 First build it, and then run it.

 ```
 docker-compose build